Do we know what causes acute myeloid leukemia?

 - Inversions occur when part of a chromosome gets turned around, so it is now in reverse order.
 This can result in the loss of a gene (or genes) because the cell can no longer read its instructions (much like trying to read a book backwards).

 Doctors are trying to figure out why these changes occur and how each of them might lead to leukemia.
-Not all cases of AML have the same chromosome changes.
-Some changes are more common than others, and some seem to have more of an effect on a person's prognosis (outlook) than others.
+Different cases of AML can have different chromosome changes.
+Some are more common in leukemia that occurs after chemotherapy for another cancer.
+Some changes are more common than others, and some seem to have more of an effect on a person’s prognosis (outlook) than others.
 For instance, they may affect how quickly the leukemia cells grow, or how likely they are to respond to treatment.
-This is discussed in more detail in the section called "How is acute myeloid leukemia classified?"
+This is discussed in more detail in the section called “How is acute myeloid leukemia classified?”

-Some people with certain types of cancer have inherited DNA mutations from a parent.
-These changes increase their risk for the disease.
-But AML is very rarely caused by one of these inherited mutations.
+Some people with certain types of cancer have inherited DNA mutations from a parent, These changes increase their risk for the disease.
+Although this can happen in some cases of AML, such as in the genetic syndromes discussed here in the risk factors section, inherited mutations are not often a cause in AML.

 Most DNA mutations related to AML occur during a person’s lifetime, rather than having been inherited before birth.
 They may result from exposure to radiation or cancer-causing chemicals, but in most cases the reason they occur is not known.